Retro-Devils/Pi.D.E.I./README.md

 <-------------------------------------------------------------------------------------------------------->

 # Offical Emus Supported
-- All emus in Offical Retropie Setup can be installed through Pi.D.E.I
+- All emus in Offical Retropie Setup can be installed through Pi.D.E.I If missing please put in a issue on here or report wherever

 # Unoffical Emus Supported